How Much to Tip Wedding Vendors: A Complete Guide

-Trying to figure out how much to tip your wedding vendors?
-These etiquette rules, ideas, and actual numbers will help you navigate this tricky area of your wedding budget.
+Trying to figure out how much to tip wedding vendors on your big day?
+These rules, ideas, and actual numbers will help you navigate this tricky area of your wedding budget.

 First of all: Do you tip wedding vendors?
 Sometimes yes, sometimes no. If the vendor includes gratuity on the invoice then it’s not necessary.
 But sometimes you don’t get a detailed expense list upfront, in which case, it’s hard to know who gets what.
 We’ll cover tipping etiquette by role further down.